Omenia/robotframework_for_apis/README.md

 [RESTinstance](https://github.com/asyrjasalo/RESTinstance)
 for API (test) automation.

+**Disclaimer:** My intentions do not include competing with already existing good solutions: RESTinstance is targeted for JSON APIs (only) - the two libraries are not mutually exclusive.

 ## Rationale

-### robotframework-requests is truly great for HTTP tests
+### robotframework-requests is truly great HTTP test library

 But it takes a lot of keywords to test JSON APIs even for simple things: